Spitzer-W/Alpian-Weather/README.md

 ## Hourly
-This feature was included as a bonus as I felt it served a better purpose to the user and would ahave more of a practical use.
+This feature was included as a bonus as I felt it served a better purpose to the user and would have more of a practical use.

 While implementing the hourly forecast I found that this endpoint also returns all of the data required for both of the above features so the same could be achieved with 1 get request.